Earthly Benefits in Being a Christian

 - He could even change His appearance (Mark 16:12).
 Angels also have this ability.
 Several texts report them having the form of a man (Dan.
 9:21; Mark 16:5), but we should not suppose that these beings, created before man, look human when they take their places in the court of heaven.
 After all, the design of our bodies represents an ingenious fit to the special conditions of life on the earth.
 But not only can angels make themselves look like men, they can assume an appearance so strongly human that people on occasion have mistaken them for men (Heb.
 13:2).
 When in human form, they can perform acts possible only for a material being, such as eating (compare Gen. 18:1-8 with 19:10) and touching (Gen. 19:16).

 - It will be spiritual.
-We will inhabit not only the currently visible realm of the universe, but also the currently invisible realm of spiritual beings; namely, angels and demons.
+What this signifies has been much debated.
+My interpretation of Paul's promise is that we will inhabit not only the currently visible realm of the universe, but also the currently invisible realm of spiritual beings; namely, angels and demons.
 We will have spiritual bodies, but we will not be spirits.
 All the dead, both righteous (Heb.
 12:22-23) and unrighteous, are spirits while they await resurrection.
-But they are not disembodied ghosts.
+What exactly is a spirit?
+It is not the same as a disembodied ghost.
 The rich man in hell had eyes, and he felt the whole gamut of bodily sensations.
 He could hear, see, thirst, feel the pain of fire, and probably also smell the fire's smoke (Luke 16:24-27).
 When Samuel and other righteous spirits rose from Hades to confront Saul, Samuel had a visible presence in bodily form clothed with a mantle, and he had a voice (1 Sam.
 28:8-14).
 He was even recognizable as an old man.
 The witch who was looking on was terrified at the sight, unlike anything she had ever seen before, despite her claim to be a medium for communication with the dead.
 She called the ascending spirits "gods."
 Evidently they were majestic and shining.
-Yet Jesus said that a spirit lacks flesh and bones (Luke 24:39).
+Yet the risen Jesus, when denying that He was only a spirit, said that a spirit lacks flesh and bones (Luke 24:39).
 In other words, it is not composed of matter.
 Although it looks like a body and has sensations parallel to bodily experience, it is not made of actual atoms and molecules.
-Of what then is it made?
-It must consist solely of light.
-We can only speculate on how a being of light can seemingly retain bodily characteristics, yet, now that modern physics has identified light as the fundamental reality, we cannot dismiss the possibility that fuller knowledge would resolve the paradox.
-But when we are raised from the dead, we will not then be spirits.
-We will have real material bodies, although they will also be spiritual, in the sense that they will have the capacity to enter the dimension where angels and other invisible beings dwell.
-How will God give us material existence?
+But Jesus' body was different.
+His disciples could touch Him and feel both His flesh and His bones underneath.
+When we are raised from the dead, we will assume bodies like the risen Christ's.
+Therefore, we also will have real material bodies, although they will be spiritual as well, in the sense that they will have the capacity to enter the dimension where angels and other invisible beings dwell.
+How will God revive our physical bodies from death and decay?
 Just as He created Adam out of dust, so He will recreate us from our scattered remains.

 Will we be able to recognize each other?